-It was some time before we found out from twitter status – http://bit.ly/7z24nR
+It was some time before we found out from Twitter status, that all was okay.

-There are obviously those aren’t keen on Twitter lists
+There are obviously those who aren’t keen on Twitter lists.

-- Some that are worried about being put on bad lists and spam
+- Some are worried about being put on bad lists and spam.

 - Others that – just don’t get it.